linneakirby/canhaplabs/lab1.md

 I placed my stored energy contraption underneath the leaves of a monstera deliciosa plant and "poorly watered" it.
 As I had hoped, the leaves acted as a ramp for the water, causing it to drip onto the tissue paper.
 The tissue paper disintegrated beautifully and the spring launched the bottle cap in a rather lackluster arc onto the ground.

-I'm just happy I could get this one in one take; I didn't want to have to clean up too much water!
+I'm happy I could get this one in one take; I didn't want to have to clean up too much water!

 ---